 You can pray until you faint, but unless you get up and try to do something, God is not going to put it in your lap.Fannie Lou Hamer

 Tanvier Peart is a wife, mother, daughter of a retired police sergeant, and activist deeply invested in the liberation of people forced to the margins of society, and dismantling systems that power mass incarceration and economic inequities.
-Focused on reimagining our nation’s criminal justice system that feeds the prison-industrial complex, Tanvier is also dedicated to addressing the lack of transparency and accountability in police culture, and the impact of inequitable school systems and the mistreatment of children from marginalized communities.
+Focused on reimagining our nation’s justice system that feeds the prison-industrial complex, Tanvier is also dedicated to addressing the lack of transparency and accountability in police culture, and the impact of inequitable school systems — including the mistreatment of black and brown children.

 With the United States’ income inequality at the highest levels in half a century, almost every state investing more in prisons than educating children, and police violence being a leading cause of death for black men, there’s an urgent need to make a radical (and restorative) impact that requires us to part ways with the harmful systems in place and reimagine more community-focused initiatives.
 Tanvier has had an awakening over the years that not only transformed her work through action, but her reaction to systemic issues that continue to cripple communities across the country and abroad.

 Tanvier Peart is a trained community organizer, a sharp-witted storyteller, and a communications strategist with a heart for people, a passion for justice, and desire for restorative practices that heal the whole person.

 A graduate of Open Buffalo’s Emerging Leaders development program and the National Urban League Washington Bureau’s congressional advocacy program, she has training in organizing to empower and mobilize communities impacted by injustice, working with legislators to dismantle policies that marginalize.